Saunas and Red Light Therapy – Photobiomodulation

 How Do Saunas Compare to Light Therapy?

-The benefits of light therapy—or PBM—relate to how light energy impacts the body at the cellular level.
+The benefits of light therapy, or photobiomodulation, relate to how light energy impacts the body at the cellular level.
 Specific wavelengths of light have some amazing effects on the mitochondria in our cells, which are sometimes called the “engine” of the cell.
-Instead of using heat to induce a cardiovascular stress on your body—the way saunas do—PBM literally feeds energy into our cells with photons from light, similar to natural sunlight.
+Instead of using heat to induce a cardiovascular stress on your body, the way saunas do, photobiomodulation literally feeds energy into our cells with photons from light, similar to natural sunlight.

 But there is a narrow band of wavelengths that can penetrate human tissue much more effectively, and scientists have discovered that some of these wavelengths have a unique ability to boost cellular function and energy.
 A simple way to think of this process is that the photons in these wavelengths essentially charge your “cellular batteries.”

-The improvements in cellular function generated by these wavelengths—at about 630-670 nm and 830-850 nm—have been shown to provide a wide range of benefits, including improved skin health, enhanced muscle recovery, reduced joint pain, increased fertility, and even weight loss![4,5,6,7,8] Just like saunas, light therapy—or PBM—has some pretty amazing physiological benefits too!
+The improvements in cellular function generated by these wavelengths at about 630-670 nm and 830-850 nm have been shown to provide a wide range of benefits, including improved skin health, enhanced muscle recovery, reduced joint pain, increased fertility, and even weight loss![4,5,6,7,8] Just like saunas, photobiomodulation, has some pretty amazing physiological benefits too!

-What You Should Look for in Saunas and Light Therapy Devices
+What You Should Look for in Red Light Therapy Devices

-Light therapy works much differently.
-It boosts cellular function by restoring electrochemical pathways, enabling mitochondria to produce more cellular energy.
+Light therapy works by boosting cellular function by restoring electrochemical pathways, enabling mitochondria to produce more cellular energy.
 But just like saunas, light therapy devices aren’t created equal.
-In our definitive guide to choosing a light therapy device, we cover this in great detail.
-But in short, look for a device that can deliver the right wavelengths and effective irradiance (intensity) over a large treatment area.
+In short, look for a device that can deliver the right wavelengths and effective irradiance (intensity) over a large treatment area.
 These factors will make all the difference in the world.
+The new Red Light Therapy System by Clearlight® Infrared features the highest quality photobiomodulation and near infrared AND unlike any other red light system on the market, it was designed to be used in the sauna.
+It can take the heat!